 If your shading looks choppy or is healing patchy and you don’t know why, changing your technique can set you on the path to smoother blends and perfect contrast.

 In tattooing, black and gray realism is incredibly popular.
 But it is also highly competitive.
 Customers have a much higher standard today than they did just 20 years ago.
 If your shading’s not on point, you’ll struggle to keep up with your competition.
 And if you can’t compete, you’ll lose access to the massive group of customers who love black and gray.
-As a result, your earning potential as an artist will fall through the floor.
+As a result, your earning potential as a professional tattoo artist will fall through the floor.

 By the end of this article, you will understand: